Seals of the Nguyễn dynasty: Imperial seals

 During the reign of the Duy Tân Emperor a secret wooden seal with the inscription Tải Toả Võ Công (載纘武功, "Continue military works") was created for documents related to the Vietnamese independence movement against French occupation.
 Léon Sogny, director of security in Huế, wrote about it in a letter in which he claimed that the seal was discovered by the Khải Định Emperor.
-Furthermore, Sogny noted thay some of the seal script characters resemble those of a seal produced under Nguyễn Ánh (the future Gia Long Emperor) when he was fighting against the Tây Sơn Rebellion in an effort "to reconquer the Kingdom".
+Furthermore, Sogny noted that some of the seal script characters resemble those of a seal produced under Nguyễn Ánh (the future Gia Long Emperor) when he was fighting against the Tây Sơn Rebellion in an effort "to reconquer the Kingdom".

 Until the reign of the Khải Định Emperor most jade, silver, golden seals as well as the kim sách and ngân sách were kept at the Palace of Heavenly Purity, these were all strictly confidential.
 Without the orders of the Emperor nobody was allowed to open or even touch the seals.
 Every year, just before Tết Nguyên Đán, the Emperor would order the mandarins to perform the Phất thức ceremony and open all the caskets and then inventorise the treasures inside of the Palace of Heavenly Purity.
 After opening the casket the Mandarins would wash each seal with fragrant water and then use a cashew cloth to dry it and return it to their original place.

 During the Khải Định period imperial seals with inscriptions written in Traditional Chinese characters instead of seal script began to be carved.

 The last imperial seal produced by the Nguyễn dynasty was the golden Hoàng thái tử bảo (皇太子寶, "Seal of the imperial crown prince.") seal, which was created in the year 1939 during the reign of the Bảo Đại Emperor.
 It had a weight of 63 taels (lạng).

 Around 1942 archivist and autodidact Paul Boudet, who was director of the archives and libraries of French Indochina, was granted access to all palaces and libraries of the Nguyễn dynasty in the Forbidden City by the Bảo Đại Emperor.
 Bảo Đại allowed him to study and record all the treasures stored in the Palace of Heavenly Purity.
 Precious items were moved out of cabinets and boxes for him to read, take notes about, and take pictures of.
 According to Paul Boudet there were 46 gold and jade seals belonging to the Emperors and Empresses stored in the Palace of Heavenly Purity, as well as 26 Kim Sách.
 Paul Boudet published his research and findings in Les Archives des Empereurs d’Annam et l’histoire annamite (Hanoi, IDEO, 1942).
 According to a 2015 British Broadcasting Corporation Paris (BBC Paris) news article by Phạm Cao Phong, the 46 imperial seals Paul Boudet documented were made of gold, silver, gilded copper, and gilded silver and of these imperial seals 44 are now in the possession of the National Museum of Vietnamese History in Hanoi.